dpatravaliUCSD/CSE151b-KaggleCompetition/README.md

 # CSE 151B Competition Spring 2025 - Climate Emulation

-This repository contains a starting point for the [CSE 151B](https://sites.google.com/view/cse151b-251b/151b-info) competition on climate emulation.
-It includes a basic PyTorch Lightning training script, a simple CNN model, a data loader for the provided Zarr dataset, a configuration system using Hydra, and a logging system using Weights & Biases.
-Its structure follows what we find to be useful in our own research projects, but you are free to modify it as needed.
+This repository is a continuation of the original [baseline repository](https://github.com/salvaRC/cse151b-spring2025-competition) provided for the CSE 151B Climate Emulation Competition.
+While the original repo offered a PyTorch Lightning training script and a basic CNN model, our team has extended it with multiple modeling strategies, temporal data augmentations, and experimental architectures.
+Each branch consists of self-contained experiments with different approaches, all working from the shared data processing pipeline and configuration structure.

 ## | Kaggle Competition Website